aridoza/foundational-java/oop-java/oop-review-hw/solutions.md

 2. Does it make sense to write **getter** and **setter** methods for a `public` member variable?
 What about `private` variables?

-   - Public variables can be accessed and modified directly, so there's no need to have getter and setter methods.
-Private variables **cannot** be accessed or modified directly; they're only visible from within the class.
+   - `public` variables can be accessed and modified directly, so there's no need to have getter and setter methods. `private` variables **cannot** be accessed or modified directly; they're only visible from within the class.

 3. What are some benefits of making member variables `private`?

-   - Another developer won't be able to assign your member variable an invalid value by putting logic in your setter method that checks the parameter before assigning its value to the member variable.
+   - Another developer won't be able to assign your member variable an invalid value by putting logic in your setter method to check the parameter before assigning its value to the member variable.
-   - Also, if your program crashes due to a private variable having a null or unexpected value, you know the bug must be in that class file.
-With public variables, on the other hand, the bug could reside anywhere in your program, because a public variable is visible and modifiable to code outside its class.
+   - Also, if your program crashes due to a `private` variable having a null or unexpected value, you know the bug must be in that class file.
+With `public` variables, on the other hand, the bug could reside anywhere in your program, because a `public` variable is visible and modifiable to code outside its class.

 4. If class A extends class B, which is the superclass and which is the subclass?
 Which would you call parent, and which would you call child?